deepkaran/sandbox/indexing/wip.md

 ####Recovery
-- What if IC dies before all indexers have persisted and one of the indexer also dies?

-- What if all indexers couldn't listen to stability ts message before IC died

-- What happens during the duration there is no master

 - In case of rollback/restart, catchup has to be discarded as we supplied the lowest timestamp so everybody would have rolled-back to same state, and no catch-up is required.